 Specific issues with respect to regulation

 Suitable frequency range and contiguouis bandwidth was proposed by considering gaseous attenuation characteristics in the frequency range from 100 GHz to 1000 GHz [5].
 There are the specific resonant attenuation by oxygen and water vapour.
 The contiguous band is simply estimated by avoiding the resonance attenuation lines.
 Table 1 below summarizes the suitable frequency range and the contiguous bandwidth.
 In the frequency range from 200 GHz to 320 GHz, it is difficult to have contiguous bands for mobile services below 252 GHz, because many frequency bands are not allocated for the fixed services [6].
 However, the frequency bands between 252 GHz and 275 GHz have been already allocated for fixed services.
 If the frequency band from 275 GHz to 320 GHz can be allocated or identified for fixed services, a contiguous band of 68 GHz can be utilized for point-to-point type fixed srvices for not only the mobile fronthaul link, but also the wireless data center link, as shown in Figure 6.4.
-In order to allocate or identify the frequency band from 275 GHz to 320 GHz for the fixed service, the Table of Frequency Allocations in the Radio Regulatios have to be revicsed at the future World Radiocommunication Conference.
+In order to allocate or identify the frequency band from 275 GHz to 320 GHz for the fixed service, the Table of Frequency Allocations in the Radio Regulatios have to be revised at the future World Radiocommunication Conference.

 Table 1 Suitable frequency range and contiguous bandwidth.